 CSS align-content property

-CSS align-content property aligns the group of items vertically (along cross/block/column axis) within a container.
+CSS align-content property aligns the group of items vertically (along cross/block/column axis) within a flex or grid container.
 The container adjusts its padding so as to align the group of items vertically.

 We are using a flex container as a container to explain this property.

 align-content : normal | baseline | center | stretch | flex-start | flex-end | space-between | space-around | space-evenly

 It stretches out the descendant elements to fill the height completely.

 It aligns multiple objects (elements) within a group on the normal baseline as you usually see the placement of elements on their own baselines.

 It aligns the content group in the middle of the container.

 It stretches all of the objects (elements) in such a way that they occupy the full height of the container.

 flex-start aligns the content group at the start of the flex container.